Kate is a small business owner and busy mom who doesn't have a lot of time to spend at the DMV.

-After venting to my mother-in-law who used to work at the DMV not too long ago, she told me that besides making sure I have the right stuff with me when I go, the easiest way to avoid spending the rest of my life there is to just go at the right times.
-Another perk?
-If you select days and times that are less crowded, the staff will be less overwhelmed and crabby.
-Here's her best strategies.
+After I vented to my mother-in-law (who used to work at the DMV), she told me that besides making sure I have the right stuff with me when I go, the easiest way to avoid spending the rest of my life there is to just go at the right times.
+She said if you make an appointment strategically on the days and times that are less crowded, the staff will be less overwhelmed and crabby.
+Below, you will find all her best strategies.

 Strategies for Avoiding Crowds at the DMV

-Make sure to give them an hour to handle all of the early risers on their way to work and give yourself at least an hour before closing so you don't get turned away before your situation has been handled
+Give them an hour to handle the early risers on their way to work and give yourself at least an hour before closing so you don't get turned away before your situation has been handled.

 Rule 1: Avoid Weekends